mkarner07/mkarner07.github.io/_posts/2025/2025-06-12-Parental-Leave-Isnt-Just-for-Moms-A-Fathers-Perspective.md

 During this time social security pays the parent staying at home a monthly income (depending on the income of the last couple of years).

 But unlike in the Nordic countries, there is no big incentive (there is a small one though) that time for parental leave is split evenly between mum and dad.
-Therefore, still mostly women are still going on parental leave.
+Therefore, mostly women are going on parental leave.

 Still, I consider myself very fortunate living in Europe as the decision to go on parental leave wasn't an economic one at all.